cowwoc/pouch/README.md

 Imagine we have:

-* `JvmScope`: values specific to an application run
+* `JvmScope`: values specific to the lifetime of the current JVM
-* `DatabaseScope`: values specific to a database connection
+* `DatabaseScope`: values specific to the lifetime of the current database connection
-* `RequestScope`: values specific to an HTTP request
+* `RequestScope`: values specific to the lifetime of the current HTTP request

 Notice that a `JvmScope` contains values whose lifetime span multiple database connections.
 Further, `DatabaseScope` contains values whose lifetime span multiple HTTP requests.